-History at St Gilbert's, children are taught to question their understanding of the past.
-We aim to teach history through the use of brilliant artefacts and exciting trips!
-This will help pupils gain an in depth experience of the significant aspects of history in the wider world.
-We want to make history fun and use methods such as historical enquiry to help us make sense of the past and what lessons can be learned for today.
+History at St Gilbert's is fun!
+Children are taught to question their understanding of the past and to know how this has influenced present and future times.
+We aim to teach history through the use of visitors ,brilliant artefacts and exciting trips.
+This will help pupils gain an in-depth experience of the significant aspects of history and to show how history is relevant in the wider world.
+We want to make history enjoyable and use methods such as historical enquiry, problem solving , investigation and interpreting skills to help our pupils make sense of the past and what lessons can be learned for today.

 The History National Curriculum